 Table of Contents

-Prions cause bovine spongiform encephalopathy in cows, commonly referred to as mad cow disease, scrapie in sheep and are also suspected to cause chronic wasting disease in deer.
+Prions cause bovine spongiform encephalopathy in cows, commonly referred to as mad cow disease, and scrapie in sheep.
+Prions are also suspected to cause chronic wasting disease in deer.

-In humans, prions can cause Creutzfeldt-Jakob disease (CJD), fatal familial insomnia, kuru, and Gerstmann-Sträussler-Scheinker syndrome.
-Multiple system atrophy is caused by misfolded alpha-synuclein which is also classified as a prion disease.
+In humans, prions can cause Creutzfeldt-Jakob disease, fatal familial insomnia, kuru, and Gerstmann-Sträussler-Scheinker syndrome.
+Multiple system atrophy is caused by misfolded alpha-synuclein, which is also classified as a prion disease.

-The structure of the prion protein is remarkably stable and they are resistant to denaturation.
-It is therefore difficult to dispose of the infectious material.
+The structure of the prion protein is remarkably stable, and prions are resistant to denaturation.
+Thus, it is difficult to dispose of the infectious material.

 Incubation Period of Prion Proteins

-The incubation period can be determined by the growth rate at which the prion proteins replicate.
+The incubation period can be determined by the rate at which the prion proteins replicate.
 The propagation depends on whether the animal possesses a normal prion protein or not.
 Animals that do not have the normal prion protein cannot develop or transfer the disease to others.

 Two London based researchers, Tikvah Alper and John Stanley Griffith, hypothesized that some transmissible spongiform encephalopathies are only caused by proteins.
 They also suggested that the agent causing spongiform encephalopathies and Creutzfeldt-Jakob disease was not affected by radiation because the particle was too small to be hit by ionizing radiation.

-Later in 1982, Stanley B. Prusiner and his team managed to isolate the protein after two years of research.
-They discovered that the infectious agent is purely a protein.
-They also stated that the prion protein can occur in a normal as well as an infectious form.
+Later in 1982, Stanley B. Prusiner and his team managed to isolate the protein after 2 years of research.
+They discovered that the infectious agent was purely a protein.
+They also stated that the prion protein could occur in both normal and infectious forms.

 Structure of Prion Proteins

-The prion proteins are present throughout the body in humans and in animals.
+Prion proteins are present throughout the body in humans and animals.
 The prion protein found in infections has a different structure and is resistant to proteases.
-The entry to the brain happens through infection resulting in the progressive break down of neurons causing prion diseases.
+Entry to the brain occurs through infection, resulting in the progressive breakdown of neurons and causing prion disease.
 All prion proteins are not infectious.
 The following are the different forms of prion proteins:

 This is a normal constituent of the cell membrane and has an alpha-helical structure.
-This protein form cannot be separated.
-Normal prion proteins have an important function of cell-to-cell adhesion and communication in the brain.
-It binds to copper ions with great affinity.
+Normal prion proteins have important functions, which include cell-to-cell adhesion and communication in the brain.
+PrPc binds to copper ions with great affinity.